FreskyZ/fine/docs/ipv6.md

   172.18.0.1/16 and fd15:9f9f:b9d6:1::/64 is br-* network,
   172.18.0.2, .3, .4, fd15:9f9f:b9d6:1::1, :2, :3 are container ip addresses
 - the maps are really map data structure in normal programming languages, map strings to some other objects
-- type=filter means filter, filter all packets, type=nat means nat that transforms address and port according to some rule, type=nat normally only trigger for conntrack state = new packets, not for established or related packets
+- type=filter means normal filter, filter all packets, type=filter hook=forward means packets forwarded between interfaces, this is the forward in ip forward sysctl config you enabled when start with firewall-backup=nftables type=nat means nat that transforms address and port according to some rule, type=nat normally only trigger for conntrack state = new packets, not for established or related packets
 - fib (forward information base) seems to be required for daddr/saddr type local

-setup trace to understand purpose and relationships of rules
+setup trace to understand usages and relationships of the rules

 - add trace chain `nft 'add chain ip docker-bridges trace-chain { type filter hook prerouting priority raw - 1; }'`
 - set trace `nft add rule ip docker-bridges trace-chain tcp dport != 22 meta nftrace set 1`, always need to